Chun-Huan-Lee/Chun-Huan-Lee/README.md

-- 👋 Hi, I'm @Chun-Huan-Lee
+# 👋 Hi there, I'm Chun-Huan Lee

-- 👀 I'm interested in software development, web development, front-end development, and UX/UI design
+## 💻 About Me
-- 🌱 I'm currently learning Computer Science as a second-year bachelor student at Queensland University of Technology (QUT)
+- 🎓 Second-year Computer Science student at Queensland University of Technology (QUT)
+- 🔭 Passionate about software development, web development, and UX/UI design
+- 🌱 Constantly learning and expanding my technical skills
+- 🚀 Seeking internship opportunities and collaborative projects in development

+## 📫 Let's Connect
+- Email: vincent741516899@gmail.com
-- 💞️ I'm looking to collaborate on software and web development projects, seeking internship opportunities in these fields
+- Open to collaboration on software and web development projects
-- 📫 How to reach me: vincent741516899@gmail.com

 <!---